Skip to content

 Decide the seam

-If transcript-based editing or Overdub is part of every episode, keep Descript as the editor.
+If transcript-based editing or custom voice clones are part of every episode, keep Descript as the editor.
 If you only used Descript for filler-word removal and show notes, EasyCast covers both — you can drop Descript.

 2. 02